the Post-modern Girl

 Argyle couldn't have arranged things better if he tried.

-Free of Argyle's ability to remotely control her, Harolene ultimately joined Agency 13, who picked apart her cybernetic implants in order to determine where their technology came from.
+Free of Argyle's ability to remotely control her, Harolene ultimately joined Agency 13, who picked apart her cybernetic implants to determine where their technology came from.
 And despite his having used home-grown components, they traced his work back to Ubiquidyne.

 Which put the Agency on a collision course with Wiggins, the man responsible for Argyle being stuck in this 'backward' timeline to begin with.
 Of course, Harolene is nursing one heck of a grudge towards Argyle, and has every intention of paying him back for mutilating her body.